mbanados/Garage-Door/README.md

 Drop these scripts in their associated directories (/var/www and /home/pi)

+Add The netwrok monitor script to run at startup

+	sudo nano /etc/rc.local

+Add this to the end of rc.local

+	#This is to monitor and restart wireless as needed
+	/bin/sh /network-monitor.sh &

 Modify the execute permissions for the files:

 	sudo chmod a+x /home/pi/gpiostatus.py